BloddyRose/QRCreator/README.md

 >View the project here [QRCoder](https://github.com/codebude/QRCoder)

+## Updates
+- Now you can bookmark your pages

 ## Features
 - 	 Text to QR code,
 - 	 Wifi to QR Code,
 - 	 Url to QR code
+-    BookMark to QR code

 ## On Future